-DeeDive (short for “Data Dive”) is an automatic data exploration tool designed for hypothesis-generation and/or discovering phenomena/patterns you might have missed during previous exploration.
+DeeDive (short for “Data Dive”) is an automatic data exploration tool designed for hypothesis-generation and/or discovering phenomena/patterns you might have missed during the previous exploration.
 To use, enter your email address and upload your data file – can be .csv, .sav (SPSS), .xls (Excel), .xlsx (Excel), .dta (Stata), .sas7bdat (SAS), or several others – with variable names in the first row and IDs in the first column.
 Data can be any mix of types (strings, numbers, dates, etc.), and missing values are handled in various ways, depending on the analysis.
-If data are longitudinal, they must be in wide format.
+If data are longitudinal, they must be in a wide format.
 Simply upload the data file, enter your email, and DeeDive will email you a .pdf of results, usually within an hour (but can take up to several days for very large data sets).
 That’s about all you need to know to use DeeDive, but see below for some pointers.

-Remember, data can be .csv, .sav (SPSS), .xls (Excel), .xlsx (Excel), .dta (Stata), .sas7bdat (SAS), .dat, or several others – give one a try!
+Reminder: data can be .csv, .sav (SPSS), .xls (Excel), .xlsx (Excel), .dta (Stata), .sas7bdat (SAS), .dat, or several others.

 DeeDive is meant to help you explore your data.
 If you’re using DeeDive for scientific purposes (and you’re not a statistician yourself), you can take the output to your statistician and s/he will recognize from the output what types of analyses have been done.
 S/he can run the analyses properly in your data and make visuals that are publication-quality (unlike DeeDive’s).
-In addition, just glancing through the visuals a couple times can help generate ideas even for other data sets you might have.
+In addition, just glancing through the visuals a couple of times can help generate ideas even for other data sets you might have.

 - Dates: DeeDive can handle most date formats out there (mm-dd-YY, mm-dd-YYYY, dd/mm/YYYY, etc.), but if you want to be 100% sure your dates are read properly, put them in “YYYY-mm-dd” or “YYYY/mm/dd” format.